 Steamed or mashed potatoes, steamed green beans or a green salad , To Serve

 Season fish with salt and pepper, to taste.

 Pat fish fillets dry with paper towel and dust with flour, shaking off any excess.

 Melt half of butter in a large frying pan on medium heat.
 When starting to sizzle, add fish fillets and cook for 2 minutes each side, until tender and golden.
 Remove to warm plates.

-Add remaining butter and lemon juice to pan, increase heat to high and stir for 1 minute, until well combined.
+Add remaining butter and lemon juice and capers, if using, to pan, increase heat to high and stir for 1 minute, until well combined.
 Stir through parsley.

 Pour sauce all over your fish either in a large platter or individually served.